Bradley Belt: Career

 Bradley Belt is one of the nation’s leading experts on retirement security and its impact on financial markets and the economy.
 He has had a distinguished career in both the public and private sectors.
 He served under President George W. Bush as the chief executive officer of Pension Benefit Guaranty Corporation (PBGC), where he oversaw a $60 billion investment portfolio and helped shape the administration’s retirement security policy.
 He was also appointed by the president to the Social Security Advisory Board and previously served in senior staff positions in Congress as counsel to the Senate Banking Committee and at the Securities and Exchange Commission.

 Exclusively represented by Leading Authorities speakers bureau, Belt discusses broad trends in pension policy – and the associated opportunities and risks – and the fragility of retirement security structures, including the long-term deficit in Social Security, the erosion of defined-benefit plans, and the shifting of investment risks in defined-contribution plans.
 With gravity and good humor, he looks at demographics, financial markets, and the economy to help organizations assess risk and develop a strategy for managing the retirement plans they offer.

-A Fiduciary Frontiersman.
-Belt has long been at the center of policy on pensions and international finance.
-He has served in senior roles at the SEC and the United States Senate Committee on Banking, Housing and Urban Affairs and was senior vice president of the Center for Strategic and International Studies.
-He was a presidential appointee to the Social Security Advisory Board and led the bipartisan National Commission on Retirement Policy.
-He also served as legislative director to Senator John McCain (R-AZ) and as counsel to SEC Commissioner Charles Cox.